• Skip to primary navigation

 2. Whisk together the eggs with the cooled melted butter, vanilla extract and almond extract in a medium mixing bowl.

-2. Stir the wet and dry ingredients until just combined.
+3. Pour the wet ingredients onto the dry ingredients.
+Stir the wet and dry ingredients until just combined.

-3. Stir the diced plums throughout the almond cake batter.
+4. Stir the diced plums throughout the almond cake batter.

 1. Pour the batter into a prepared 8 x 8 inch cake tin and spread evenly.
 Place the 16 slices of reserved plum on top and sprinkle with flaked almonds.

-Tip #3 - Insert your toothpick into the thickest part of the cake near a plum on the top, you’ll be able to tell the cake is done when it’s set just at the edge of the plums in the centre.
+Tip #3 - insert your toothpick into the thickest part of the cake near a plum on the top, you’ll be able to tell the cake is done when it’s set just at the edge of the plums in the centre.

-FAQs
+💭 FAQs

-How do I store plum and almond cake?
+How do I store almond plum cake?

 Can I freeze it?